memeghaj10/Fake_News_Detector/README.md

 1. Using sklearn I have built a `TfidfVectorizer` in our dataset.

-2. Then, I have initialized a `PassiveAggressive` Classifier and fit the model.
+2. Then, I have initialized a `PassiveAggressiveClassifier` and fit the model.

 3. In the end, the `accuracy score` and the `confusion matrix` tells how well the model fares.